Poko18/Cryosparc-tools-scripts/README.md

 # Cryosparc-tools-scripts
 This repository contains a set of scripts for processing CryoEM data using the [CryoSPARC tools](https://tools.cryosparc.com/intro.html) python library.

-#### crYOLO particle picking
+## crYOLO particle picking
-Particle picking script inspired from https://tools.cryosparc.com/examples/cryolo.html.
+Particle picking scripts inspired from https://tools.cryosparc.com/examples/cryolo.html.

+### crYOLO_particlepicker.py
 `crYOLO_particlepicker.py` script enables you to perform crYOLO particle picking in CryoSPARC.
 The script takes curated exposures and predicts particle locations.
 Particle picks can then be filtered by threshold in an `Inspect Picks` job.

 The script takes the following command-line arguments: